Gundula Schulze Eldowy: Life

-Egypt and travels

 She continued to travel and live in different countries across the world: Italy (1991), Egypt (1993–2000), Japan (1996/97), Moscow (1997), Turkey (1997) and finally in Peru and Bolivia in the 2000s.
 During her time in Egypt, she discovered a previously unknown shaft in the west wall of the Queen's Chamber of the Great Pyramid.
 She used aerial photography to find what she claims is the location of the legendary Hall of Records.
 In a series of sound works entitled "Songs/Cheops-Pyramide" she recited poems, chants, and songs in the pyramid chambers.

 In 2010 she became a member of the Saxon Academy of the Arts and in 2019 she became a member of the Academy of Arts, Berlin.
 In 1996 she was awarded the Higashikawa Prize.

-Schulze Eldowy lives in Berlin and Peru.

 Exhibitions and collections

 Recent exhibitions

-From 2010 to 2011 she had a photorgraph in the MoMA exhibition "Pictures by Women: A History of Modern Photography."
-From 2011 to 2012 she had a yearlong retrospective at C/O Berlin, a solo exhibition at Kicken Berlin, and a display at German parliament’s art room and the Berlin Wall memorial.
+From 2010 to 2011 she had a photograph in the MoMA exhibition "Pictures by Women: A History of Modern Photography."
+From 2011 to 2012 she had a yearlong retrospective at C/O Berlin, a solo exhibition at Kicken Berlin, and a display at German parliament's art room and the Berlin Wall memorial.
 In 2018 the Kunsthalle Erfurt had the exhibition "Keep a Stiff Upper Lip: Robert Frank & Gundula Schulze Eldowy in New York," featuring photographs and excerpts from Frank and Schulze Eldowy's correspondence.
 Her photographs are included in a number of exhibitions on East German photography, such as "Do Not Refreeze," which toured the UK in 2008, "East Side Stories" at Kicken Berlin in 2010, "The Inner Eye: Aspects of Documentary Photography in the GDR" at Side Gallery, Newcastle upon Tyne, and "Restless Bodies" at Rencontres d'Arles in 2019.
 From 2016 to 2017 the Haus der Geschichte Bonn held an exhibition of her work called "Home is a Distant Land."
 Her work was part of the Los Angeles County Art Museum exhibition "Art of Two Germanys/Cold War Cultures" (2009), the BOZAR Brussels exhibition "RESIST!
 The 1960s Protests, Photography and Visual Legacy" (2018), and the Albertinum and Wende Museum exhibition "The Medea Insurrection: Radical Women Artists Behind the Iron Curtain" (2018–2019).
 Her work was in the 2021 exhibition "STILL ALIVE: Works from the Schenkung Sammlung Hoffmann" at the Albertinum, Dresden.

 Collections

-Schulze Eldowy's photographs belong to collections including the Museum of Modern Art, New York, the Museum of Modern Art, San Francisco, LACMA Los Angeles, FRAC Collection Aquitaine, Bordeaux, Berlinische Galerie, Berlin, Staatliche Museen zu Berlin, Kupferstichkabinett, Museum Folkwang, Essen, Kupferstich-Kabinett, Dresden, Sprengel Museum, Hannover, Deutsches Historisches Museum, Berlin, Teutloff Collection at CNA Luxembourg, Deutscher Bundestag, SpallArt Collection, and Smith College Museum of Art.
+Schulze Eldowy's photographs are part of the collections of the Museum of Modern Art, New York, the Museum of Modern Art, San Francisco, LACMA Los Angeles, FRAC Collection Aquitaine, Bordeaux, Berlinische Galerie, Berlin, Staatliche Museen zu Berlin, Kupferstichkabinett, Museum Folkwang, Essen, Kupferstich-Kabinett, Dresden, Sprengel Museum, Hannover, Deutsches Historisches Museum, Berlin, Teutloff Collection at CNA Luxembourg, Deutscher Bundestag, SpallArt Collection, and Smith College Museum of Art.